AbdullahOsama-ao/alx-higher_level_programming/0x05-python-exceptions/README.md

 ## Exceptions In Python

 ### Key Concepts:
-- How to make improve user experience in your code
+- How to improve user experience in your code
 - Handling Errors
 - Clean Code
 - Predicting